 REMIND & REMEMBER 9/10/19 REMIND & REMEMBER Remember If we remember someone or something, we keep that person or thing in our mind or we bring that person or thing back to our mind: I will always remember you.
 You have helped me so much.
 Not: I will always remind you.
 Suddenly I remembered that I had promised to ring my mother.
 Remember + to-infinitive means that we don’t forget to do something: Remember to save your work often, just in case your computer crashes.
 Remember + the -ing form of a verb means ‘have a memory of something we did or of something that happened in the past’: I remember meeting her once.
 It must have been about five years ago.
 Not: I remember to meet her once … She said she didn’t remember getting an email from him.
 We can also use remember + object + to when we ask someone to ‘give regards to’ or ‘say hello to’ someone: A: Remember me to your parents when you see them.
 B: I will.
 They always ask about you.
 Remind If a person or thing reminds you of someone or something, they make you think of that person or thing, or they resemble that person or thing: That song always reminds me of the time I fell in love with an Italian girl.
 Not: … always remembers me of the time … Jason reminded me of my father.
 They had the same eyes and the same way of talking.
 Not: Jason reminded me my father.
 If we remind someone to do something or about something, we make them remember it or help them not to forget it: He’s probably forgotten he was supposed to be here at 6.
 Shall I ring him and remind him?
 Remind me to email Tony today; otherwise I’ll probably forget.
-Not: Remember me to email Tony today; By Gonzalo Re|October 9, 2019|Categories: E-LESSONS, For Lawyers, For translators| About the Author: Gonzalo Re Marketing y Comunicación | The TR Company SA Leave A Comment Cancel replyComment Save my name, email, and website in this browser for the next time I comment.
+Not: Remember me to email Tony today; By Gonzalo Re|October 9, 2019|Categories: E-LESSONS, For Lawyers, For translators| About the Author: Gonzalo Re Marketing y Comunicación | The TR Company SA Leave A Comment Cancel replyComment Δ This site uses Akismet to reduce spam.
+Learn how your comment data is processed.